irworkshop/accountability_datacleaning/R_campfin/tx/expends/docs/tx_expends_diary.md

 ### City

-The city value starts out very clean, with 96.7% of the `payee_street_city` values already in our `geo$city` list (after only converting to uppercase).
+The city value starts out fairly clean, with 96.7% of the `payee_street_city` values already in our `geo$city` list (after only converting to uppercase).